preemptive/DashO-GameOfLife/README.md

 Run a custom task to just do all of it: `gradlew doAllTheThings`.

-## Verifying obfuscation
+## Verifying Protection

-You can validate the build is using the appropriate configurations and that it is obfuscating the application.
+You can validate the build is using the appropriate configurations and that it is protecting the application.

-### Reviewing DashO's Obfuscation
+### Reviewing DashO's Protection

 The output from DashO will show how classes were renamed and what was removed.
 Review Dasho's report files  which will be in the `app/build/dasho-results` directory, under directories specific to the product flavor and build type (e.g. `app/build/dasho-results/menuWithInteraction/debug`).